Tree Fern Cottage

 the driveway to Tree Fern- for full photo, click here

-Hawaii Big Island vacation rental drivewayDown a red cinder dirt road in the jungle, yet just 20 minutes from Hilo International Airport, is Tree Fern Cottage, a sweet two bedroom cottage surrounded by an expansive verdant lawn, towering Ohia trees and banks of vibrantly colored anthuriums.
-Welcome to a retreat – a jewel box in the jungle that lavishly decorated and made available for vacation rental.
-Complete with high-speed internet.
+Hawaii Big Island vacation rental drivewayDown a red cinder dirt road in the jungle, yet just 30 minutes from Hilo International Airport, is Tree Fern Cottage, a sweet two bedroom cottage surrounded by an expansive verdant lawn, towering Ohia trees and banks of vibrantly colored anthuriums.
+Welcome to a retreat – a jewel box in the jungle - lavishly decorated and made available for vacation rental.
+Complete with high-speed internet .

 NEWS FLASH!
-Lava flow visible at night just a 15 minute drive from the house.
+Lava flow visible pouring into the sea at night just a 20 minute drive from the house.
 How exciting!
 Make sure to pay a visit to Pele.
+Also note that the "vog" or fog from the volcano plumes rarely is an issue on this side of the island -- the prevailing Tradewinds blow it all over to Kona.

 This small completely private abode lies in the heart of the tropical district of Puna on the Big Island of Hawaii.
 Situated in Leilani Estates (2 miles from the town of Pahoa), one of the more upscale communities in the area, the cottage sits on 2 acres of pristine native forest on which to relax, unwind and get away from it all.
 Smell the sweet scent of gardenias, ginger, and night-blooming jasmine, gaze upon the myriad of colorful tropical flowers and let the birds welcome you with their song.
 Done in what a friend calls "exotic Bali-Colonial" décor – each room has a ceiling fan and views out to the gardens.
 There are two bedrooms – one with a queen size bed and another with two twins or a king, a bathroom with a shower, and a living and dining room all surrounded by a 1,400 sq. feet lanai.
 One of the highlights is the outdoor hot water shower on a lava stone platform.
 A wonderful way to cleanse off the salt water from swims in the nearby hot ponds and ocean.